Implementing Workflows

 2 | Pauses the Workflow execution. |

-Remember to cancel the timer once the Workflow is resumed.
-Also, adjust the Workflow timeout to match the timer schedule. |
+Remember to cancel the timer once the Workflow is resumed. |

-Exposing additional mutational method from the Workflow implementation should be done with special caution.
-Accepting a call to such method should only be possible when the Workflow is in the expected state.
+Exposing additional mutational methods from the Workflow implementation should be done with special caution.
+Accepting a call to such a method should only be possible when the Workflow is in the expected state.
+If the workflow is in the middle of a step execution, such a call will be queued and only handled once the step completes. |

 public Effect<String> accept() {